LCHoffman/pandas-challenge/README.md

 READING Grade Level Summary: This file uses the student data csv to summarize the scores for the subject by grade level and school.

 MATH Grade Level Summary: This file uses the student data csv to summarize the scores for the subject by grade level and school.

+Observations is a text file created in Jupyter Notebook, describing two observable trends and a conclusion with a statement on the use of the data.